 RF off: 240-1000 msec

-The pulse must be short enough for the cavity to stay on/not quench, and thus deliver a higher-than-normal peak power pulse to perhaps burn off some contaminant that the average power of a standardly configured pulse might not.
-As this process may blow emitters up and move contaminants around inside of a cavity or waveguide, we may need to also allow for longer recovery times to allow the cavity to become superconducting again following violent quench events.
+The pulse must be short enough for the cavity to stay on/not quench and thus deliver a higher than normal peak power pulse.
+This has the chance of burning off some contaminant that the average power of a standard configuration pulse might not.
+As this process may blow up emitters and move contaminants around inside of a cavity or waveguide, we may need to also allow for longer recovery times to allow the cavity to become superconducting again following violent quench events.

 Appendix V: Possible Parameters of Interest for LivePlot